nadiand/hep_transformer/README.md

 ## Author
 All code, unless explicitly stated, is produced by Nadezhda Dobreva.
-The author is part of the wider Trackformers: Transformers for tracking project.
+The author is part of the wider TrackFormers: Transformers for tracking project.
 This repository contains only the implementations contributed to Nadezhda Dobreva.